AlonShaul/To-Do-List-Project/README.md

 The purpose of this app is to help us manage our daily tasks.<br>
 The actions that can be performed in the application:<br>
 Add a task, delete a task.<br>
-The application works together with MongoDB which helps to store the data in a database so that it is possible to return and perform the actions even when we exit the application.<br>
+The application works together with MongoDB which helps to store the data in a database so that it is possible to return and perform the actions even when we exit the application.
+<br><br>

 ## How to use: